thedatamonk/unread-message-indicator/README.md

 ## The 2 approaches
 1. **On the fly computation**

-    *Description*
+   As soon as a new message, arrives we have to update the unread message count for the given user.

-2. **Lazy computation**
+3. **Lazy computation**

-    *Description*
+   As the name implies, we can "lazily" compute the unread message count for the given user.

 ## Upcoming...
-1. Nice UI built using React and TailwindCSS to demo this.
-2. Load testing framework
+1. Load testing framework using artillery.
-3. Functionality testing framework